jdamata/ecrgate/README.md

 - Pull down the scan results of that image
 - Compare them to the thresholds specified in flags (or defaults)
 - Return exit code 1 if thresholds are too high
-- (Optional) delete the docker image from the ECR repo if
+- (Optional) Delete the docker image from the ECR repo if the scan results exceed the threshold

 ## Installation